 The below section will discuss all the advantages that Appium tool offers.

 - Using Appium tool, it is easy for the testers to use the same automation framework irrespective of the type of mobile apps (i.e. native app, hybrid apps, web apps).
-It is a user-friendly tool for testers because they can use a single tool to test different type of mobile applications.
+It is a user-friendly tool for testers because they can use a single tool to test different types of mobile applications.

 - No need to recompile the code frequently to execute the automation testing.
 It saves a lot of quality time for the developers.